Navigating the Federal Funding Freeze

 Grants impacting work here in the Chesapeake region are fluctuating rapidly.
 The Coalition is updating this tracking sheet regularly to reflect grant programs that are paused.
 If you see a grant program missing that is frozen, please email Kristin Reilly.

-In an effort to stay up to date on the latest funding freezes, the Coalition is asking members to please submit new notifications of paused projects.
+In an effort to stay up to date on the latest funding impacts, the Coalition is asking members to please submit new and UPDATED notifications of paused/terminated projects.
+If you submitted a grant status previously, please still submit an update.

 Take Action

 There are many ways that nonprofits can engage their leadership at the local, state, and federal level to help advocate for the release of frozen funding.
-The Coalition is continuing to update our advocacy recommendations and communications guidance.
+Check back regularly as the Coalition is continuing to update our advocacy recommendations and communications guidance.

 Find New Funding